On the $(\varphi,\Gamma)$-modules corresponding to crystalline representations: Preliminaries

 The following definition is due to M. Morrow and T. Tsuji. \begin{definition}[{\cite[Definition 1.1.]{MorrowTsuji2021}}] Let $G$ be a group and let $B$ be a ring equipped with a $G$-action.
 Let $I\subseteq B$ be an ideal of $B$ stable under the action of $G$ and let $M$ be a $B$-module equipped with a semi-linear $G$-action.
 We say the $G$-action on $M$ is \emph{trivial modulo $I$} if the $(B/I)^G$-module $(M/I)^G$ is finite projective and the canonical map $(M/I)^G \otimes_{(B/I)^G}B/I \rightarrow M/I$ is an isomorphism. \end{definition}

 \begin{proposition} Let $A$ be a ring, $M$ a finite projective $A$-module and $G$ a group.
-We endow $A$ and $M$ with a trivial $G$-action, i.e., $gm=m$ (resp. $ga=a$) for every $g\in G$ and $m\in M$ (resp. $a\in A$).
+We endow $M$ (resp. $A$) with the trivial $G$-action, i.e., $gm=m$ (resp. $ga=a$) for every $g\in G$ and $m\in M$ (resp. $a\in A$).
 Let $B$ be an $A$-algebra equipped with a $G$-action which is compatible with the algebra structure $A \rightarrow B$.
 Then, we have an isomorphism

-\end{proposition} \begin{proof} This lemma is obvious when $M$ is a free $A$-module.
+\end{proposition} \begin{proof} This proposition is obvious when $M$ is a free $A$-module.
 For a general finite projective $A$-module $M$, let $N$ be a finite projective $A$-module such that $M\oplus N$ is a finite free $A$-module.
-We equip $N$ with a trivial $G$-action.
+We equip $N$ with the trivial $G$-action.
 We have the following commutative diagram.

 Since $M\oplus N$ is free, the top arrow is an isomorphism.
 Thus the bottom arrow is also an isomorphism, whose left component gives the desired isomorphism. \end{proof}

 \begin{proposition} Let $G$ be a group and let $B$ be a ring equipped with a $G$-action.
 Let $I\subseteq J\subseteq B$ be ideals of $B$ stable under the action of $G$.
 Let $M$ be a $B$-module equipped with a semi-linear $G$-action.
 If the $G$-action on $M$ is trivial modulo $I$, then it is trivial modulo $J$. \end{proposition} \begin{proof} By tensoring the isomorphism $(M/I)^G\otimes_{(B/I)^G} B/I \xrightarrow{\cong } M/I$ with $B/J$ and by \cref{prop:Galois fix part}, we have isomorphisms